AngleProtocol/angle-docs/governance/veANGLE/boost.md

 ## 🚜 Farming Boost

-Holding veANGLE give users more weight when collecting certain farming rewards.
+Holding veANGLE gives users more weight when collecting certain farming rewards.
 A big majority of the farming rewards that are distributed directly through the protocol are eligible for veANGLE boosts.

 A user veANGLE boost does not increase the overall emission of rewards.
-The boost is an additive boost that is added to each farmer's yield proportional to their veANGLE balance.xz
+The boost is an additive boost that is added to each farmer's yield proportional to their veANGLE balance.

 ## 🧮 Boost Computation

-Angle forked its staking contract model (also called liquidity gauge) from Curve which has a similar boost system.

-Not all ANGLE emissions are distributed through staking contracts: for some UniswapV3 gauges, rewards are distributed through an offchain mechanism involving no staking contract.
-On these gauges, boosts apply as well and the logic with which boosts are computed in this case is similar to how this is done in the staking contracts used for other Angle gauges.

-With this in mind, how are boosts computed for Angle staking contracts?
-Basically, Angle staking contracts consider that an address holding veANGLE is providing more liquidity than it really is.
+For the concerned gauges, Angle rewards distribution system considers that an address holding veANGLE is providing more liquidity than it really is.

 In a given gauge, owning veANGLE increases a LP's share of the pool thus increasing the rewards received.
 As usual, LPs holding no veANGLE are considered as providing 100% of their liquidity.
 If an address owns enough veANGLE, the contract considers that it brings up to 250% its original liquidity, or a x2.5 boost compared to the original 100%.